MacroPolo/harshark/README.md

 # Harshark

 Harshark is a simple, offline HTTP Archive (HAR) parser built with Python 3 which will allow you to quickly analyse HAR captures as part of your troubleshooting toolkit.
-It is compatible with version 1.1 or 1.2 HAR files and should be able to open captures taken directly from Chrome, Firefox and newer versions of IE which now correctly saves network captures as JSON rather than XML.
+It is compatible with version 1.1 or 1.2 HAR files and should be able to open captures taken directly from Chrome, Firefox and newer versions of Internet Explorer which now correctly saves network captures as JSON rather than XML.

 ## Installation